diffplug/blowdryer/README.md

 }
 ```

 `AsFile.resource` returns a `File` which was downloaded to your system temp directory, from the `src/main/resources` folder of `acme/blowdryer-acme`, at the `v1.4.5` tag.
 Only one download will ever happen for the entire machine, and it will cache it until your system temp directory is cleaned.
 To force a clean, you can run `gradlew blowdryerWipeEntireCache`.
-(TODO - implement task)

 ### How it works